 Physical activity is essential for diabetes management.
 Any type of movement is helpful, so feel free to choose something you truly enjoy.
-The goal is to get about 30 minutes of activity at least five times per week, or at least 150 minutes in total per week.
+The goal is to get about

 You can start with short walks.
 If you love to dance, perhaps you can enroll in a dance class that meets a few times per week.
 Even gardening or raking leaves can be considered aerobic activity.